vesoft-inc/nebula-docs/docs-2.0-en/import-export/nebula-exchange/about-exchange/ex-ug-limitations.md

 - Apache Spark.
 The requirements for Spark versions when using Exchange to export data from data sources are as follows.
 In the following table, Y means that the corresponding Spark version is supported, and N means not supported.

   !!! note

         Use the correct Exchange JAR file based on the Spark version.
 For example, for Spark version 2.4, use nebula-exchange_spark_2.4-{{exchange.release}}.jar.
+For the JAR files corresponding to different Spark versions, see [Version Compatibility Matrix](https://github.com/vesoft-inc/nebula-exchange?tab=readme-ov-file#version-compatibility-matrix).

   | Data source | Spark 2.2 | Spark 2.4 | Spark 3 |
   | - | - | - | - |